small-tech/remote/README.md

 Otherwise, there is nothing special about the path segments that make up the event name and the Remote class will create the object hierarchies defined by them automatically.

+## Important note about passing references to Remote instances

+On the client, you might feel the need to pass references to Remote instance to child components in your interface.

+Don’t.

+Remember that each Remote instance keeps its own list of event handlers.
+If you pass a reference to a Remote instance to a child component (e.g., using a SvelteKit property) and define an event handler there that was already defined on the parent (or a sibling) component, you will end up overwriting it.

+Instead, pass references to the original socket and create a new Remote instance in each component that you want to make use of the Remote interface.

 ## Test

 ```shell